mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 #### Install the Seldon Deployment

-Seldon is an awesome tool to expose the model behind a RESTful API.
+Seldon is an awesome tool to expose an AI model behind a RESTful API.

 1. In your terminal, run the following
   ```